pitfail/pitfail-reports/report1/report1.rst

   Third-party service that provides an OpenID identity for users; e.g. Google.

 Player
-  Pitfail user participating in one or more *leagues*.
+  PitFail user participating in one or more *leagues*.
 See `Actors and Goals`_ for more information.

 Portfolio